 - It won't hurt your tummy or any digestive disorder

-- You can enjoy more as it has much less sugar without major calories and guilt
+- You can enjoy a larger quantity as it has much less sugar without major calories and guilt

 Let's talk maple syrup

-- There is pure maple syrup that runs around 15$ per bottle, and then there is the processed, non-natural maple syrup that uses high fructose corn syrup, bad sugars, colorings, and additives.
-All of my recipes use pure grade maple syrup.
+- There is pure maple syrup which runs around 15$ per bottle, and then there is the processed, non-natural maple syrup that uses high fructose corn syrup, bad sugars, colorings, and additives.
+All of my recipes use pure-grade maple syrup.

-- Pure maple syrup is processed in the body differently than processed maple syrup
+- Pure maple syrup is digested by the body differently than processed maple syrup which aggravates the body

 If you want to make this recipe candida diet-friendly omit all sugar sources.
 It's still delish!